Alleviating missing boundary conditions in elliptic partial differential equations using interior point measurements: Regularity assumptions and results

 \begin{assumption}[Regularity pickup on $\Om$] There exists $\frac{1}{2} <\beta^* = \beta^*(\Om) \le \infty $ such that for all $0 < \beta \leq \beta^*$, if $\zeta \in H^{-1 + \be}(\Om)$, then the function $z_{\zeta} \in H^1_0(\Omega)$ satisfying

 belongs to $H^{1 + \be}(\Om)$.
 Here $\lang \zeta, v\rang$ denotes the $H^{-1}-H^{1}_0$ duality product.
 We also have the a priori estimate

 \end{assumption}

 For a non-convex polygonal/polyhedral bounded domain, there holds $\frac{1}{2}<\beta^*<1$.
-When $\Om$ is smooth or convex we have $\beta^*\geq 1$ \cite{evans2022partial, gilbarg1977elliptic}.
-More precisely: \begin{itemize} \item $\beta^* = \infty$ if $\Om$ is smooth. \item $\beta^* \ge 1$ if $\Om$ is convex, with $\beta^*=1$ for a generic convex domain and $\beta^* > 1$ for a convex polygonal or polyhedral domain with the precise value depending on the maximum vertex opening angle ($n=2$) or vertex and edge geometry ($n=3$). \item When $\Om$ is polygonal but non-convex in $\R^2$, or polyhedral but non-convex in $\R^3$, then $\frac{1}{2} < \beta^* < 1$ with the exact value depending on the maximum vertex opening angle ($n=2$) or vertex and edge geometry ($n=3$). \end{itemize}
+When $\Om$ is smooth or convex we have $\beta^*\geq 1$.
+More precisely: \begin{itemize} \item $\beta^* = \infty$ if $\Om$ is smooth \cite{evans2022partial, gilbarg1977elliptic}. \item $\beta^* \ge 1$ if $\Om$ is convex, with $\beta^*=1$ for a generic convex domain {\cite[Theorem 3.2.1.2]{grisvard2011elliptic}} and $\beta^* > 1$ for a convex polygonal or polyhedral domain with the precise value depending on the maximum vertex opening angle ($n=2$) or vertex and edge geometry ($n=3$) {\cite{Da92, dauge2006elliptic}}. \item When $\Om$ is {Lipschitz and} polygonal but non-convex in $\R^2$, or {Lipschitz and} polyhedral but non-convex in $\R^3$, then $\frac{1}{2} < \beta^* < 1$ with the exact value depending on the maximum vertex opening angle ($n=2$; cf. \cite[Theorem 14.6]{dauge2006elliptic}) or vertex and edge geometry ($n=3$; cf. \cite[Theorem 1.1]{Da92}). \end{itemize} Since we employ piecewise linear finite element spaces whose approximation properties cannot take advantage of higher regularity than $H^2(\Omega)$, we shall generally instead use the parameter